Ibaraki Robots

-The Ibaraki Robots (茨城ロボッツ, Ibaraki Robottsu) are a Japanese professional basketball team based in Mito, Japan.
-They compete in the Eastern Conference of the First Division of the Japanese B.League.
-The team's name originates from its initial location in Tsukuba, Japan, which is well known for its scientific research laboratories and promotes itself as the "City of Robots."
+The Ibaraki Robots (茨城ロボッツ, Ibaraki Robottsu) are a Japanese professional basketball team based in Mito, Ibaraki Prefecture.
+The team competes in the B.League Premier, the highest division of the B.League, as a member of the Eastern Conference.
+The team plays its home games at Adastria Mito Arena.

+The team was originally based in Tsukuba, Ibaraki and were known as the Tsukuba Robots.
+The team's name originates from Tsukuba itself, which is well known for its scientific research laboratories and promotes itself as the "City of Robots."